jharwell/fordyca/docs/setup/build.rst

 executable (``chmod +x bootstrap.sh``) and then run it (it can be run from anywhere), with the following arguments:

-- 1st arg: Is the root directory for the project (all repos will be cloned/built in here, and it **must** be an absolute path).
+- 1st arg: The root directory for the project (all repos will be cloned/built in here, and it **must** be an absolute path).
 - 2nd arg: ``YES`` if you want to install ARGoS system wide (you probably do) and ``NO`` otherwise.
 - 3rd arg: Location ARGoS should be installed into
-- 4th arg: The \# of cores to use when building ARGoS/FORDYCA (should be set to
+- 4th arg: The # of cores to use when building ARGoS/FORDYCA (should be set to
-  \# cores on your machine).
+  # cores on your machine).

 For example::